jefdaj/ortholang/README.md

 --file-watch` open in one terminal to do incremental builds + tests, and `stack ghci` in another for playing around with the types.
 Running `nix-shell`, then `cabal repl` would work for that too.

+You have to write a little Haskell to extend ShortCut with new scripts/functions, but not much!
+I include well-commented examples, and it should be safe to muddle through editing them, then check that it compiles.

 ### Reference